cdli-gh/annodoc/index.md

 - TODO: add material from https://drive.google.com/drive/folders/1bYRho0QkHCiTE-ajPlvJTTmM8bViI4da
 - iti+month name: current pre-annotation: iti is head, month in apposition (fix in docu and data)
 - complex numbers: head is nummod, internal relation produced by pre-annotation is also nummod; change guidelines and examples (currently compound); add comment that an alternative analysis would be with `appos` (with appos for implicit addition), but that (as a design decision), this is not done here.
+- TODO: 11.
+As for giri3 PN (by the means of PN), and kishib PN (by the seal of PN), we tag giri3/kishib as obl, mark dependent as GEN (in data and doc)

 ## Open issues